Looking for inspawration to promote your adoptable pets this holiday season? Here are some creative ideas to increase adoptions and donations.

 Help your pets cast a spell to make adopters fall in love and want to adopt a pet.

 - Capitalize on trending social media topics by dressing your pets in the most popular costumes of the year.
-(Here are predictions for 2019 from Insider and PopSugar.)
+(Here are predictions for 2020 from StyleCaster.)
 Broadcast a pet fashion show live on Facebook showcasing the costumes before Halloween.

 - Reverse Trick-or-Treat: have people bring the treats to you!
 Invite the public to donate cat and dog treats to your pets up for adoption.
 Serve simple refreshments, like apple cider and cookies, and decorate to set a festive mood.

 - Name your pets after Halloween candy.
 (Think Reese, Snickers, Heath, Skittles, Gumdrop…) That way, you can tell people that no matter their favorite, you’ve got it at the shelter.
 For bonus points, name kittens after candies with two words in the title to encourage pair adoptions.
 (How can you adopt Laffy without Taffy or Almond without Joy??)

 - Fall means Homecoming, so ask your Facebook fans to vote for a canine Homecoming King and Queen.
 Be sure to share your nominees’ favorite extra-curricular activities, like Varsity Tennis Ball Chasing and Choir.